CricketBr/labeled-storage/README.md

-Adds labels to logistics chests, so you don't need to use colours to identify the chests.
+Adds labels to logistics chests, so you don't need to use colours to identify the chests, in the game Factorio.

 Adds tiny provider and storage chests, 1, 2 and 3 stacks large, so you can downgrade chests instead of setting limits.
 They upgrade to regular provider and storage chests.